-Implementations may also perform the following test steps:
+Servers must be prepared to perform the following test steps:

 1. Negative Register: Register with an invalid certificate in a way that should be rejected by the server.

 2. Negative Authentication: After valid registration, authenticate with invalid credentials in a way that may be rejected by the server.